klmui/klmui2/about/index.md

 ### Introduction

 Hi there!
-My name is Kenny and I am currently a sophomore at The Univeristy of Wisconsin-Madison.
+My name is Kenny and I am currently a sophomore at The Univeristy of Wisconsin-Madison majoring in CS with certificates in both leadership and entrepreneurship.
 My hobbies include late-night coding sessions with friends, watching movies/shows, going out to eat, and running!
 If you want to work on any projects together, feel free to shoot me an email!
 I will try to respond within 24 hours :)

 ### More About Me